lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Docker.md

     docker build --target <stage> .                       # Build specific target of a multi-stage Dockerfile docker build --build-arg MYARG=myvalue .              # Pass variables with --build-arg docker build --add-host <hostname>:<target> .         # Inject hostnames

+### Using BuildKit

+BuildKit is Docker next-gen build derived from Moby BuildKit.
+In Docker v18 and v19 it needs to be explicitely enabled.
+There are two ways to use it.

+1.) via environment

+    export DOCKER_BUILDKIT=1

+2.) via new ["buildx"](https://docs.docker.com/buildx/working-with-buildx/) command (v19+ only)

+    docker buildx build <build args>

+Note: here "buildx" just serves as a wrapper to provide compatible build commands.

 ### Releasing Images